pjhartout/project-vdj-analysis-b-cell-clonotype-expansion/README.md

 A full overview, analysis and summary of this project can be found in the [workbooks  directory](/workbooks/).

+The project was organised via the `bookdown` package from R. The chapters (as defined above) were added as children to the `index.Rmd`.
+Knitting this project yields the entire project with chapters.
+Alternatively you can select the first html `introduction.html` which should allow you to navigate through the project via the outline at the top of the page.

 ## Dependencies

 ### R